Christie Hedman (she/her), Executive Director

 Cindy has worked in public defense for over 20 years and has a varied background, having worked with all types of cases, from low-level crimes to aggravated murder.
 She has experience with collaborative courts and mental competency hearings, and is death penalty certified.
 She worked at the Associated Counsel for the Accused in Seattle for more than 14 years before joining the Washington Defender Association in 2009 as the Felony Resource Attorney, where she spends the majority of her time providing technical assistance to attorneys and developing resources for public defenders across the state.
-Cindy is a frequent speaker at CLE presentations and takes a special interest in the issues involved when representing clients with mental illness.
+Cindy is a frequent speaker at CLE presentations and has a special interest in the issues involved when representing clients with mental illness, fair treatment and sentencing of youth/young adults and defender well-being.
 She received her J.D. from the University of Washington.

-D’Adre Cunningham, J,.D. is currently the Incarcerated Parents Project attorney at Washington Defender Association in Seattle, Washington.
-She has recently collaborated with the University of Washington Court Improvement Training Academy & the Washington State Office of Civil Legal Aid Children’s Representation Program to build a community of practice among attorneys representing legally free and other dependent children in Western Washington.
-She formerly served indigent clients for 15 years as a public defender at The Defender Association, now a division of the King County Department of Public Defense.
-She spent five of those years as an Attorney Supervisor in the Dependency Unit.
-Her other legal experience includes representing children and parents in child welfare proceedings; defending indigent adults in Seattle Municipal misdemeanor proceedings & in King County Superior Court felony proceedings; and advocating for systemic reforms at The Racial Disparity Project.
-D’Adre is an alumna of the University Of Washington School Of Law.
-She currently serves in a volunteer capacity as a member of the Executive Committee of the WSBA Juvenile Law Section Executive Committee and as a member of the King County Bar Association’s Juvenile Justice Taskforce.
+D’Adre is currently the Incarcerated Parents Project attorney at Washington Defender Association in Seattle, Washington.
+She formerly served clients for 15 years as a public defender at The Defender Association and its division of the King County Department of Public Defense.
+She spent five of those years as an Attorney Supervisor in the Dependency (or Family Defense) Unit.
+Her other legal experience includes representing children, youth, and parents in King County dependency court proceedings; defending children and youth in King County Juvenile Court criminal proceedings; defending indigent adults in Seattle Municipal misdemeanor proceedings & in King County Superior Court felony proceedings; and advocating for systemic reforms at The Racial Disparity Project.
+D’Adre is an alumna of the University of Washington School of Law.

 Jonathan Moore, Immigration Resource Specialist